-- 180. Newtons Lane is currently the only access route for 154 dwellings this includes housing on The Glebe (part of which is in the adjoining parish of Awsworth) and on Newtons Lane.
-Access to Newtons Lane is from Awsworth Lane in Cossall Parish at its junction with The Lane in Awsworth.
+- 180. Newtons Lane is currently the only access route for 154 dwellings, this includes housing on The Glebe (part of which is not in the CNP Area) and on Newtons Lane.
+Access to Newtons Lane is from Awsworth Lane in the CNP Area at its junction with The Lane in Awsworth.
 Exiting Newtons Lane can be problematic if vehicles are parked on either Awsworth Lane or The Lane, as visibility to oncoming traffic is restricted.
 Parked vehicles on Newtons Lane significantly reduce the width of the road and this is a major safety concern if an additional 250 properties also use it as an access route, especially at peak commuting times. - 181.
 Cossall Parish Council and the Neighbourhood Plan Steering Group have vigorously opposed Newtons Lane being used as an access route to the proposed new development in all consultation processes.
 The outline permission granted in March 2021 does include a secondary vehicular access to and from the site from Newtons Lane. - 182.
-Map 10a shows the existing traffic controls on the road network and Map 10b shows the traffic hot spots in the Parish.
+Map 10a shows the existing traffic controls on the road network and Map 10b shows the traffic hot spots in the CNP Area.